lebotlan/ocaml-cryptodbm/README.md

 ## Overview

-This library provides an encrypted layer on top of the Dbm and Cryptokit packages.
+This library provides an encrypted layer on top of the [Dbm](https://github.com/ocaml/dbm) and [Cryptokit](https://github.com/xavierleroy/cryptokit/) packages.
 The improvements over Dbm are:
-* A single database file may contain {b several independent subtables}, identified by a name (a string).
+* A single database file may contain **several independent subtables**, identified by a name (a string).
-* Each subtable can be {b signed and encrypted individually}, or encrypted using a global password.
+* Each subtable can be **signed and encrypted individually**, or encrypted using a global password.
 * The whole file can be signed.
 * **Obfuscating data** is -optionally- appended to keys, data, and to the whole table, so that two databases with the same content look significantly different, once encrypted.
 * Encryption is symmetric: encryption and decryption both use the same password.
 * Signature is symmetric: signing and verifying the signature both use the same signword.

 As a quick example, the following uncrypted bindings (key => data):
 ```
         "john-doe"        => "age 36"
         "some secret"     => "The cake is a lie."
         "Motto"           => "For relaxing times, make it Suntory time"
 ```
 are stored as follows in the encrypted file (with variations depending on the password, and other parameters):
 ```
  [S~j....O.Q..tk^.2] => [...F...).Hsl..tB]
  [...y;....~.:.6V.2] => [....I...JR..w.E9..G..q=...K....b]